Blood Relations (Pollock play): Production history

 The play premiered professionally at Theatre 3, Edmonton, Alberta, March 12, 1980, directed by Keith Digby, with set by J. Fraser Hiltz, costumes by Kathryn Burns and lighting by Luciano Iogna, featuring Janet Daverne as Miss Lizzie, Judith Mabey as the Actress, Barbara Reese as Emma, Wendell Smith as Dr. Patrick/Defence, Brian Atkins as Harry, Paddy English as Mrs. Borden and Charles Kerr as Mr. Borden.
 Coastline Theatre, under the direction of Julie Antonick, performed the play in 1985 and was its entry in that year's Nova Scotia Drama League Theatre Festival.
 In 2010 it was performed by the Dramatic Arts Department at Brock University in St. Catharines, Ontario, Canada.
 It was also performed in 2011 by the Drama Department of Grande Prairie Regional College, directed by Annie Smith.
 In December 2010 play had its opening at the National Theatre of Kosovo.
 Same year it was also published in Albanian, in an edition published by the National Theatre of Kosovo.
+Blood Relations had its UK premiere in the Corpus Playroom at Cambridge University, directed by Lily Isaacs and Tasmin Jones.